CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 ** General aspects **

 * Local operation or central print server
 CUPS can be operated as a distributed application (client on workstation PC with remote server) or locally.
 Accordingly, a distinction must be made in the configuration as to whether the CUPS client and the CUPS server are located on the same IT system or on different IT systems.
 If they are located on different IT systems, the IP address or the computer name of the respective server must be defined in the configuration file (* client.conf *) of the CUPS client.
 For local use, however, the loopback address (* 127.0.0.1 *) or the computer name * localhost * must be entered there.
 When used locally, the CUPS server must be bound to the loopback address using the configuration entry * Listen * in the * cupsd.conf * file to prevent the service from being reachable from the network.
 Regardless of whether only local IT systems are allowed to access the printer, CUPS can be managed centrally.
-Services such as SSH or the CUPS web server (see Administration section) still allow settings to be made over the network.
+Services such as SSH or the CUPS web server (see Administration section) still allow you to make settings over the network.
 * Administrative and status information
  The clients must be informed regularly about the available printers and their status.
-In * Broadcasting *, the server sends a message to all print clients at regular intervals and without polling * polling * the print client retrieves the information from the server.
+In * Broadcasting *, the server sends a message to all print clients at regular intervals without being asked, and when * polling * the print client retrieves the information from the server.
  If the distribution of information about the available printers should not be done with * Polling * or * Broadcasting * but via manual entries, this must be disabled by the entry * Browsing * in * cupsd.conf * (* off *).
 If * browsing * is to be used, the access should only be restricted to the compulsory computers or, if necessary, to networks.
 * Encryption
- If the print jobs or status requests are to be transmitted encrypted, a protocol must be used to support this.
+ If the print jobs or status requests are to be transmitted in encrypted form, a protocol must be used to support this.
 The * Internet Printing Protocol * (IPP) preset at CUPS can communicate encrypted through the optional use of TLS / SSL (Transport Layer Security / Secure Sockets Layer).
  Encryption requires the entry * Encryption * in the configuration file of the CUPS client (* client.conf *).
 It is recommended to set this value to * Always * if possible.
 In addition, TLS / SSL certificates and cryptographic keys must be provided on the CUPS server.
 * High availability
  CUPS can be operated as part of a high-availability printing system.
 This requires a detailed planning of the associated organizational and technical aspects.
 In particular, it must be determined which basic approach is used to achieve the desired level of availability, for example * failover-switching * or * load-balancing *.
 For * failover-switching *, so-called implicit pressure classes must be defined in the configuration file * cupsd.conf * (configuration entry * ImplicitClasses On *).
 More detailed information can be found in the documentation of CUPS.